ramigs/netlify-lambda-github-webhook-router/README.md

 ### List your sites and endpoints

-Create and edit file `.env` to specify the sites included in the repository, and their respective Netlify endpoints.
+Create and edit a file `.env` to specify the sites - and respective Netlify endpoints- included in the mono-repository.

 Each site is describe by two env variables: